 It is very difficult for a person with chronic stress or an overactive immune system (autoimmune) to find themselves feeling and trusting that they and their loved ones are safe.
 But there are ways to help.
 Heart rate variability one way to measure and re-set the beat to beat variation in the heart rate.
 Each beat-to-beat variation is tied to a signature emotion.

 There are practices and techniques to release the dorsal vagal and spinal sympathetic grip, re-train the heart and stimulate the body’s own natural mechanisms of healing.
 This is part of the Tune Up and De-stress program designed by HeartMath certified practitioner, Dr. Laura M. Brown, ND.
-Acupuncture is likewise very effective to bring balance.
+Acupuncture also works on the principle to return balance to the body.

 HeartMath De-Stress program